 Buying your first house can be a daunting experience with so many things to consider, like mortgages, interest rates and deposits.

-In this hot list, in partnership by B Mortgage Services, SoGlos has outlined 6 of the most helpful tips for those looking to buy their first home, to help make the process go smoothly.
+SoGlos has a look at six of the most helpful tips for those looking to buy their first home, to help make the process go smoothly.

 Get a copy of your credit file

 A credit file, also known as a credit report or history, is a record of your credit history from a number of sources, including banks, credit card companies, collection agencies, mobile phone providers and governments.